bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-postgresql-and-github.md

 3. Keep the default setting, and click **Finish**.
    ![bb-project-vc-gitops-enabled](/content/docs/tutorials/database-change-management-with-postgresql-and-github/bb-project-vc-gitops-enabled.webp)

-## Step 5 - Change schema for PostgreSQL by pushing SQL schema change files to GitHub
+## Step 5 - Change schema for MariaDB by pushing SQL schema change files to GitHub

 1. In your GitHub repository `pg-test-bb-local`, create a folder `bytebase`, then create a subfolder `Prod`, and create an sql file following the pattern `{{ENV_ID}}/{{DB_NAME}}##{{VERSION}}##{{TYPE}}##{{DESCRIPTION}}.sql`.
 It is the default configuration for file path template setting under project version control.